Salem, Massachusetts Deportation Lawyers

 Violent felonies and most criminal drug charges can result in deportation or removal.
 In addition, there are some minor crimes that can lead to deportation removal, such as fraud or theft, because these crimes indicate moral turpitude.
 However, all is not lost if you have been deported or removed from the United States.
 In many instances, deportation or removal is contestable.

-Immigrants may seek the protection of "safe harbor" laws that encourage state and local officials to not report individuals to the U.S government unless compelled by federal law.
+Immigrants may seek the protection of "safe harbor" laws that suggest state and local officials to not report individuals to the U.S government unless compelled by federal law.
 Immigrants who have resided in the U.S. over 7 years may also be able to seek asylum.
-Present your case today and Salem MA Deportation or Removal Lawyers will evaluate your case and propose a legal plan of action.
+Present your case today and Salem MA Deportation or Removal Lawyers will review your case and propose a legal plan of action.